grnet/grnet-eid-proxy/website/docs/services/openid.md

 ---

 Services can be integrated with the GRNET eID Proxy using OpenID Connect (OIDC).
 To allow this, the Proxy provides an OpenID Connect (OAuth2) API.
-Interconnection with the eID Proxy OIDC Provider allows users to sign in using any of the supported backend authentication mechanisms, including the eIDAS-Node Infrastructure.
+The Interconnection with the eID Proxy OIDC Provider allows users to sign in using any of the supported backend authentication mechanisms, including the eIDAS-Node Infrastructure.
 Once the user has signed in, the Proxy can return OIDC Claims containing information about the authenticated user.

 ## Endpoints